sharoncornelius/idpf-specification/idpf_specification.md

 descriptors regardless of RS bit setting.

-The diagram below illustrates the descriptors Device/SW ownership based the Tail pointer:
+The diagram below illustrates the descriptors Device/SW ownership based the tail pointer:

-- TAIL pointer represents the Descriptor following the last descriptor written to the ring by SW.
+- TAIL pointer represents the descriptor following the last descriptor written to the ring by SW.
-- HEAD pointer represents the Descriptor following the last descriptor written by Device.
+- HEAD pointer represents the descriptor following the last descriptor written by device.
-- White descriptors (owned by Device) are waiting to be processed by Device or currently processed by Device.
+- White descriptors (owned by the device) are waiting to be processed by the device or currently processed by the device.
-- Blue descriptors (owned by SW) were already processed by Device and can be reused again by SW.
+- Blue descriptors (owned by SW) were already processed by device and can be reused again by SW.
-- Zero descriptor are owned by Device when TAIL == HEAD
+- Zero descriptor are owned by device when TAIL == HEAD
 - The SW should never set the TAIL to a value above the HEAD minus 1.

 ![Descriptors Device/SW ownership](Diagrams/descriptor_Device_SW_ownership.png)

-### In order , split queue model
+### In order, Split Queue Model

 In this model completions are reported “in order” - according to the packet placement order in the queue.

-In this model "TX Queues" are used to pass buffers from SW to Device while "Tx Completion Queues" are used to pass descriptor completions from Device to SW (also called PCE- packet completion element).
+In this model "TX Queues" are used to pass buffers from SW to the device while "Tx Completion Queues" are used to pass descriptor completions from device to SW (also called PCE- packet completion element).

 Device supports an asymmetric ratio of Tx queues to TX Completion queues.
-Each TX queue is associated to a single TX completion Queue while a TX completion Queue can be fed by multiple Tx queues.
+Each TX queue is associated to a single TX completion queue while a TX completion queue can be fed by multiple Tx queues.
 The association of a TX queue to a completion queue is defined in the TX queue context.
 The TX queue context also holds the “TX queue ID” field that is sent as